Joan Namutaawe

 Joan Namutaawe is a Ugandan politician.
-She serves as the woman representative for Masaka district in the eleventh parliament.
-In the parliament of Uganda, she serves on the Committee on Public Service and Local Government.
+She serves as the woman representative for Masaka district in the twelvefth parliament of the Republic of Uganda. she serves on the Committee on Public Service and Local Government.
+She is a National Unity Platform (NUP) Member of Parliament.

 Political career

-On 27 April 2023, Namutaawe with 10 female MPs outside the parliament building gate as were arrested and taken to Kampala Central Police station as they marched to the Ministry of Internal Affairs protesting against the arrest of female MPs across the country who had gone to their respective constituents to consult voters on various issues.
+On 27 April 2023, Namutaawe with 10 female MPs outside the parliament building gate, was arrested and taken to Kampala Central Police station as they marched to the Ministry of Internal Affairs protesting against the arrest of female MPs across the country who had gone to their respective constituents to consult voters on various issues.
+She has also intervened in land matters in her constituency and brought it to the attention of Parliament to save the affected people evicted in her constituency.